CIOSC/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs.md

 In all cases, scope and application must be agreed on and documented at the beginning of the assesment enagement.

-## Scheme Sub-scop
+## Caveats

-The sub-scope of the scheme **Trusted Digital Identities for use by Public Sector Services** may include part or all the following:
+The assessment scheme may be limited or restricted in scope to one or all the following:

 * **Persons**: all citizens and residents of a jurisdiction (including deceased persons) for whom an identity has been established within a jurisdiction.
 * **Organizations**: all organizations registered within a jurisdiction (including inactive organizations) for which an identity has been established within that jurisdiction; and/or,
 * **Relationships**: of persons to persons, organizations to organizations, and persons to organizations.

-The sub-scope of the conformity assessment is finalized as part of the assessment and certification engagement.This is detailed in the [Scheme Manual](./scheme/scheme-manual.md) currently under development.
+.This is detailed in the [Scheme Manual](./scheme/scheme-manual.md) currently under development.

-## Intended Application of Scheme Sub-Scope

 ## Stakeholders and Users